 |Weight||73kg (11st 6lb)|

-Born with a club foot, Margaret, known by many as Maggie the Machine, has turned early adversity into a remarkable career which has seen the Saracens openside flanker be awarded an MBE in the 2012 Queen’s Birthday Honours for services to rugby, something the experienced player described as 'incredible'.
+Born with a club foot, Margaret, known by many as Maggie the Machine, has turned early adversity into a remarkable career which has seen the Saracens flanker awarded an MBE in the 2012 Queen’s Birthday Honours List for Services to Rugby, something the experienced player described as “incredible”.

-Maggie has also picked up a number of other high-profile awards, so many in fact that she must have had to buy a new trophy cabinet to house them all.
+Maggie has also picked up a number of high-profile awards.
 In 2011, she was awarded an honorary doctoral degree from the University of Bedfordshire for her services to rugby, she has been named in the Powerlist for three years running, a highly respected publication which profiles 100 of the most influential people of African and African-Caribbean descent in Britain.
-Oh, yes, there was also the Sunday Times sportswoman of the year prize and the prestigious Pat Marshall award from the Rugby Union Writers’ Club where she pipped New Zealand captain, Richie McCaw to the gong to become the first woman to claim the prize in its 50-year history.
+There was also the Sunday Times Sportswoman of the Year prize in 2010 and the prestigious Pat Marshall award from the Rugby Union Writers’ Club, where she pipped New Zealand captain, Richie McCaw, to the gong to become the first woman to claim the prize in its 50-year history.

 In what little spare time she has, she acts as an Athlete Mentor Manager for the Youth Sport Trust.
 She is also one of four Rugby World Cup 2015 Ambassadors along with Lawrence Dallaglio, Will Greenwood and Jonny Wilkinson and is an ambassador of several charities including Wooden Spoon, Sporting Equals and SKRUM which aims to give the youth of Africa hope for the future through rugby.

 Maggie can play the guitar and is a member of the Amersham Road Cycling Club, with which she cycles every Sunday when she hasn't got rugby commitments.

 Last updated: July 1, 2014